mattbierner/blog.mattbierner.com/_posts/2014-02-23-persistent-hash-tries-in-javavascript.md

 Assuming there are no collisions, lookup and update performance depends only on the number of bits in the hash and the number of buckets for each internal node.
 Persistence is achieved by path copying.

 ## Example trie
 For `h=8` and `n=2` the hash trie has 4 levels.
 Each internal node contains all possible mappings for a 2 bit hash fragment: `00, 01, 10, 11`.
-The path from the root to a leaf is the compete hash of that entry.
+The path from the root to a leaf is the complete hash of that entry.

 ```
 {root